sparkks/demo_hardware/README.md

 # demo_hardware
-temporary - for testing purposes
+Simple 78XX voltage regulator schematic and PCB board created using EAGLE 7.0.3 just temporary - for gitgub testing purposes with schematic and PCB files